-We are living in a pain-adverse society where we demand control over our bodies and don’t listen to our bodies’ messages telling us that something is amiss.
-We also take these pills without being correctly informed about the longer-term issues that these medications may be causing.
+We are living in a pain-adverse society where we demand control over our bodies and don’t listen to our bodies’ messages, telling us that something is amiss.
+We also take these pills without being correctly informed about the long-term issues that these medications may cause.
 Who really reads the little safety pamphlet in their medication box, and if you do, do you really take the potential side-effects that are listed seriously?
 Often they sound too scary to take seriously.

 Here is a list of the five leading offenders that are involved in weakening our gut defences and setting the scene for leaky gut, as well as the host of issues that are attributed to it.

-No surprise here I am sure, however it is still scary how frequently antibiotics are still prescribed.
-Antibiotics decimate our gut bacteria and some studies show that even one course of antibiotics may have irreversible damage to our gut microbial population and cause the extinction of gut bacteria that could help protect us from chronic disease.
-On average, it is believed to take up to 6 months for the gut to “fully” recover from a course of these.
+No surprise here I am sure, however, it is scary how frequently antibiotics are still being prescribed.
+Antibiotics decimate our gut bacteria and some studies show that even one course of antibiotics may have irreversible damage to our gut microbial population, and cause the extinction of gut bacteria that could help protect us from chronic disease.
+On average, it is believed to take up to six months for the gut to “fully” recover from a course of these.

 Non-steroidal Anti-inflammatory Medications

 These medications include Aspirin and Ibuprofen (e.g. Nurofen, Advil etc) and have been shown to cause increased intestinal permeability within 24 hours.
-Long-term usage is also associated with gastric and duodenal ulcers and leaky gut.
-It scares me how widespread the usage of these medications is and also how marketing implies that they are safe!
-Check out Nurofen’s advertisements which suggest that you are a “caring” parent if you give you baby Nurofen at the first sight of a fever or pain.
-Where are the warnings….well there aren’t any, except for the small print that just tells you to check with your doctor.
+Long-term use is also associated with gastric and duodenal ulcers and leaky gut.
+It scares me how widespread the use of these medications is, and also how marketing implies that they are safe!
+Check out Nurofen’s advertisements, which suggest that you are a “caring” parent if you give you baby Nurofen at the first sight of a fever or pain.
+Where are the warnings, well there aren’t any, except for the small print that just tells you to check with your doctor.

 Oral Contraceptive Pill

 The pill is often taken long-term and so the effects can be insidious and not as easily connected.
-However taking the pill has more far reaching effects on the body apart from “controlling” your fertility.
+However, taking the pill has more far reaching effects on the body apart from “controlling” our fertility.
 Hormones directly affect our gut permeability.
-That is why many women experience altered bowel habits prior or during their periods or when taking OCP.
-The OCP also increases your risk of thrush or Candida overgrowth.
+That is why many women experience altered bowel habits prior or during their periods or when taking the oral contraceptive pill.
+It also increases your risk of thrush or candida overgrowth.

-The pill also decreases a number of nutrients including Vitamin B6 and C. Vitamin B6 and vitamin C are key nutrients needed for healing and metabolism throughout the body.
-These nutrients are also required for liver detoxification of these hormones so that they do not build up in the body.
+The pill decreases a number of nutrients including Vitamin B6 and C. Vitamin B6 and C are key nutrients needed for healing and metabolism throughout the body.
+These nutrients are also required for liver detoxification of these hormones, so that they do not build up in the body.

 The pill may also increase the risk of bowel disease.
-A study monitoring over 230,000 women over a thirty-year period showed that women who were currently taking the pill had nearly a 3-fold increased risk of Crohn’s Disease (an inflammatory bowel disease) compared to women who had never taken the pill.
-More research on this is needed however this finding compelled the study researchers to warn women with a family history of inflammatory bowel disease to think twice before taking the pill.
+A study monitoring over 230,000 women over a thirty-year period showed that women who were currently taking the pill had nearly a three-fold increased risk of Crohn’s Disease, an inflammatory bowel disease, compared to women who had never taken the pill.
+More research on this is needed, however, this finding compelled the study researchers to warn women with a family history of inflammatory bowel disease to think twice before taking the pill.

-These drugs literally stop cell division as a way to kill off rapidly multiplying cancer cells.
-Unfortunately the cells lining the gut are also rapidly dividing.
-In fact every 4 days you have a new gut lining, so chemotherapy medications also damage these cells leading to gut erosion and leaky gut.
+These drugs literally stop cell division, as a way to kill off rapidly multiplying cancer cells.
+Unfortunately, the cells lining the gut are also rapidly dividing.
+In fact every four days you have a new gut lining, so chemotherapy medications damage these cells, leading to gut erosion and leaky gut.
 This is a well-known issue and a major contributor to the host of side-effects caused by these medications.

 Proton Pump Inhibitors (PPI)

-PPI medication prevents our stomach cells from producing hydrochloric acid (HCl) which may give short-term relief from burning symptoms however it may cause long-term problems.
+PPI medication prevents our stomach cells from producing hydrochloric acid, which may give short-term relief from burning symptoms, however, it may cause long-term problems.

 Hydrochloric acid is needed to: